OTB without the spreadsheet

 The OTB numbers you actually need

-For any budget cell, Vendee Pro shows:
+For any (category, month) cell, the OTB page shows:

 - Budget.
 What you’ve allocated for the month.

-- Units.
+quantity_ordered × retail_priceacross the same lines, for the IMU view. - Units.
 Total units committed in that month.

 Mid-period adjustments